MuffinLorde/Dystribute/README.md

-# PortMan
+# Dystribute
-PortMan is an all in one package manager made specifically for Windows
+Dystribute is an all in one package manager made specifically for Windows